Anjan-Kumar/cicd-pipeline-train-schedule-jenkins/README.md

-my feture branch is merged to master
+and my feture branch is merged to master